akashnimare/home/posts/mental-health-resources copy 4.md

 ---
-layout: layouts/page.njk
-title: Music
+title: Mental Health Resources
-description: This is music page
+summary: A colloection of videos, quotes which helped me
+date: 2020-01-01
 tags:
-  - nav
+  - Mental Health
-navtitle: Music
-date: 2020-01-01
-permalink: /music/index.html
 ---

 ## An h2 header